felipebravom/felipebravom.github.io/docs/cv.md

 ## University Administration

+* [2024 - ongoing] Elected member of the Council of the Faculty of Physical and Mathematical Sciences of the University of Chile.
-* [2022 - ongoing] Elected member of the Departmental Council of the Department of Computer Science at the University of Chile.
+* [2022 - 2024] Elected member of the Departmental Council of the Department of Computer Science of the University of Chile.
 * [2020-ongoing] Member of the academic committee of the [Master in Data Science](https://mds.uchile.cl/) at the University of Chile,.
 * [2019-2019] I participated in the elaboration of  the [Master in Data Science](https://mds.uchile.cl/) at the University of Chile.

 ## Technology transfer
-* [2024 - ongoing] Consulting project through CENIA to Entel in the development of an internal chatbot for technicians in operation.
+* [2024] Consulting project through CENIA to Entel in the development of an internal chatbot for technicians in operation.
 * [2024 - ongoing]  Consulting project through the IMFD to the Inter-American Development Bank on the use of Machine Learning to predict educational alerts.
 * [2022] I assisted the Chilean food company Agrosuper in its statistical experimentation methodology for production as part of an IMFD agreement.
 * [2020-2021] As part of an IMFD agreement, I assisted the Supreme Court of Chile in the development of an automatic classifier of court rulings.